Liz's advice, on finance, credit, frugal living practices, & anything monetary, is from the 'school of hard knocks,' research, & experience.

 First, you’ll need the right color thread to match your socks.
 Mended though they may be, unless you’re trying to be funny for a costume, you don’t want yellow darning on black socks.

-We used to buy specially-made thread, called darning cotton, and it came in just 4 colors: white, black, gray and brown, because "in the olden days," those were the only colors of socks!
+We used to buy specially-made thread, called darning cotton, and it came in just four colors: white, black, gray and brown—because "in the olden days," those were the only colors of socks!

-I still have what’s left of the ball of white, but for other colors I have found that embroidery floss works very well.
+I still have what’s left of the ball of white, but for other colors, I have found that embroidery floss works very well.
 You see, darning cotton is a multi-strand thread, and you separate the strands to use the material.
-There are 4 strands; you use 2.
+There are four strands, but you only use two.
 This also makes your thread last twice as long.

-Use it up, wear it out, make it do, or do without."— Yankee Saying
+Use it up, wear it out, make it do, or do without."

 Note the Larger Eye

-You’ll need a medium-long needle with an eye large enough to thread 2 strands of thread.
+- Darning Needle: You’ll need a medium-long needle with an eye large enough to thread two strands of thread.
 Remember, both old-fashioned darning cotton and embroidery floss are thicker than regular sewing thread for your sewing machine; that's why you need a needle with a larger eye to be able to use a double strand.

+- Darning Egg: A what?
+No, not a real egg: a darning egg.
+It’s a specially-made wooden ball or egg-shaped piece of solid wood with a handle.
+This type is good for small to medium-sized socks.
 Sometimes, the shape is more like a drum, or filled-in embroidery hoop; these types also often have an actual hoop that fits over the sock to keep the material from sliding about or bunching up as you work, as that is important.
-This style is a great option for beginners..
+This style is a great option for beginners.
 (See photos, below, for an example of both types.)

 The drum type is also a good choice for larger socks, such as men's sizes.
 It is also a good choice for larger holes, although it is better to fix the holes before they become large.
 Alternately, it can be used for holes in knit undies, such as winter 'warmies' (aka, long johns), or some kinds of panties.

-Both types have handles, usually detachable.
-You don't really hold it by the handle as you work, though, as you need to keep your hand around the work area to keep the material pulled taut.
+Both types of darning eggs have handles, usually detachable.
+You don't really hold it by the handle as you work, though, as you need to keep your hand around the work area to keep the material pulled tautly.

 The handle itself used to be used for inserting into the fingers of gloves to mend those.
 But since not many folks wear gloves anymore, that has rather gone by the wayside.
 However, the handle end can be useful for tiny socks, such as baby and toddler sizes.